REFEDS/SAML-Profile/edugain-saml-profile.md

 * `<mdrpi:RegistrationPolicy>`.
 * If the `<md:EntityDescriptor>` contains `<md:IDPSSODescriptor>` it SHOULD contain an `<mdui:DisplayName>` element and `<mdui:Logo>` element.
 * If the `<md:EntityDescriptor>` contains `<md:SPSSODescriptor>` it SHOULD contain an `<mdui:DisplayName>` element, `<mdui:Logo>` element and an `<mdui:Description>` element with a value in English.
 Where the service supports other languages, these values SHOULD be supported for those languages.
 * If an `<mdui:Logo>` element is present, the logo MUST be expressed as a Data URI (embedded logo) or an https URL.
-URLs MUST be publicly accessible.
+URLs used for this element MUST be publicly accessible.

 ## 4. SAML Metadata Signing